Lessons & Curricula

 My secondary-level scope & sequence, encompassed by the overarching theme of metamorphosis, covers a minimum of one 2D dry media, 2D wet media, sculpture, digital, and book/paper art project per year.
 Each project aligns with state and national visual arts standards, and is designed with a balance of structure and open-endedness to encourage students to create an original solution to each artistic prompt.

 Metamorphosis is the process of change.
-Each grade level has seven units:
+Each grade level includes seven units:

 Emergence